Economic Justice in the Juvenile Delinquency System

 NCYL aims to eliminate or significantly reduce the impact of fines, fees and restitution on low-income children and children of color nationwide.
 We are currently investigating this issue of economic justice in multiple states, in which we are working with local courts to pilot reforms and also advocating for systems change at the local and state levels.

-Please contact NCYL at email@example.com with your stories or concerns about juvenile court fines, fees or restitution.
+Please contact NCYL at firstname.lastname@example.org with your stories or concerns about juvenile court fines, fees or restitution.
+Please visit this page if you have experience with truancy fees that you would like to share (see here for the Spanish version).